This post, originally published in 2016, has been updated.

 • Create a how-to video or post, and tie-in your Small Business Saturday event. (ex: tips on preparing for a holiday party with a special offer).

-• Create a video or slide show on holiday fashion trends and tie-in with your Small Business Saturday event.
+• Create a video on holiday fashion trends and tie-in with your Small Business Saturday event.

 • Post short videos or photos during your Small Business Saturday event to peak interest and attract shoppers.